 Randy has a passion for electric utilities and cooperatives that began when he was a teenager working in a warehouse for an electrical contractor.
 At age 22, he became a journeyman lineman working for various utilities and contractors until 1983.
 He then attended Oregon State University earning a BS degree in Electrical Engineering and Computer Science.

 Shortly after graduation, he moved to Sitka, Alaska where he accepted the position of Engineer & Supervisor of Generation.
 Soon he was promoted to Electric Utility Director.
-Then in 2002, Randy and his wife moved to Orcas Island to become the General Manager of OPALCO until his retirement in January 2015.
+Then in 2002, Randy and his wife moved to Orcas Island and Randy took the role of General Manager of OPALCO until his retirement in January 2015.
 He has served on many boards; Alaska Rural Electric Association, Washington Rural Electric Association, Northwest Public Power Association and on the executive committee as vice president for Northwest Requirements Utilities (NRU).

 Adams graduated from Stanford School of Education with a Masters degree.
 Winnie is retired from a career in teaching including service as an environmental educator at the Yosemite Institute.
-In 1977, she moved to Waldron where she built a small house powered by solar energy.
+In 1977, she moved to Waldron Island where she built a small house powered by solar energy.
 In 1990, Winnie and her husband Bob Gamble moved to Orcas and began living part time on the grid.
-Adams was appointed to serve out Roger Crosby’s term in April, 2010.
+Adams was appointed to serve out Roger Crosby’s term in April, 2010 before her reelection to the Board in 2015.

 District 3: Lopez, Decatur, Center and Charles Islands